Certificate in Advanced Counselling Studies

 We are pleased to offer candidates in Cornwall, the opportunity to gain the University of Plymouth Certificate in Advanced Counselling Studies.
 The programme is intended for persons who have either completed an introductory counselling course, or who are already using counselling skills in their professional or voluntary work particularly in the helping, caring, healthcare, social care or educational capacities.

-A minimum of 21 years of age, ideally with experience of using counselling skills in a professional or voluntary capacity, or hold a counselling qualification such as the NCFE Certificate in Basic Counselling.
+A minimum of 19 years of age with a level 2 certificate in counselling skills (min 75 hours - not distance learning) counselling qualification such as the NCFE Certificate in Basic Counselling.
 You will also hold academic qualifications to at least A-level or satisfy the interviewing tutors that you have appropriate aptitude for academic study at this level.

 Previous learning and experience may be credited.
 If in doubt, call 0845 22 32 567 or email firstname.lastname@example.org.

 You will work in a supportive and stimulating group with tutors who subscribe to the British Association of Counselling and Psychotherapy (BACP) Code of Ethics and Practice for Trainers.
 Assessment is through coursework, and we use a self, peer and tutor assessment process.

 The 20 credit modules that you will study are: Personal Development, Counselling Theory and Practice, Professional Development, Study Skills, Counselling Contexts and Ethical Issues in Counselling.
 You will develop your counselling skills within a person-centred framework.

 The personal development module will provide a structure for developing awareness of yourself and how you relate to others.
 The Counselling Contexts module will develop your analytical and evaluative skills.